itpplasma/GORILLA/README.md

 Both applications are realized for demonstration in the program (“test_gorilla_main”).

 The magnetic field can be provided by magnetohydrodynamics (MHD) equilibria with nested magnetic flux surfaces either in 2D (e.g. EFIT) or in 3D (e.g. VMEC).
 Supported equilibria are in the g-file or NetCDF format, respectively.
+VMEC NetCDF equlibrium (`netcdf_file_for_test.nc`) was provided by Michael Drevlak for testing purposes and corresponds to the stellarator field configuration described in Ref.
+[3], namely, a quasi-isodynamic reactor-scale device with five toroidal field periods and a major radius of 25 m.

 The code is free to use and modify under the MIT License and links to Runge-Kutta-Fehlberg routines in `SRC/contrib/rkf45.f90` from https://people.sc.fsu.edu/~jburkardt/f_src/rkf45/rkf45.html under the GNU LGPL License.